Your message has been sent. We will contact you shortly if your message requires a response.

 "We strive to provide unsurpassed veterinary care in a compassionate, trustworthy, and educational atmosphere."

-For the month of March, feline spays and neuters can be done at a discounted price!
-Females can be spayed for $230 and males can be neutered for $100!
-The price includes an exam, anesthesia, surgery, nail trim, pain medication, and suture removal.
+During the month of August, we are running a special on Cat Spays & Neuters.
+Females can be spayed for $230 and males can be neutered for $100.
+This price includes anesthesia, surgery, Rabies & Distemper vaccines, nail trim, pain medication, and suture removal.

 Lyme Disease is becoming more and more common in dogs.
 If you are interested in seeing how prevalent lyme diease is in your area, click here.
 Here are some ways to help prevent your pet from contracting this disease: